GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/syntax.md

 * `per-file globs = set noparent` is like `set noparent` but applies only to files matching any of the `globs`.
-OWNERS files in parent directories are not considrered for files matching those globs.
+OWNERS files in parent directories are not considered for files matching those globs.
 Even default ownerEmails specified in the current OWNERS file are not included.

 * Without the `per-file globs = set noparent`, all global ownerEmails also